 4. You're renting outside of Canada or the U.S.

-Don’t assume that your personal or credit card insurance extends to rental cars outside of North America.
-If you’re traveling internationally, you might have to purchase rental car insurance from the vehicle provider.
+Don't assume that your personal or credit card insurance extends to rental cars outside of North America.
+If you're travelling internationally, you might have to purchase rental car insurance from the vehicle provider.

 5. You're renting for an extended period of time

-Again, you’ll want to review the details of your personal or credit card policy.
-Some policies only cover a certain number of days; going beyond this will require you to purchase an insurance policy on the rental car.
+Again, you'll want to review the details of your personal or credit card policy.
+Some policies only cover a set number of days; going beyond that will require you to purchase a separate insurance policy for the rental car.

 FAQ